-Banks, insurance companies and non-bank deposit takers usually maintain regulatory capital above the minimum standards, primarily so they can remain above the standards if a future event, including losses and payments of dividends, causes their level to drop.
+Banks, insurance companies and non-bank deposit takers usually maintain regulatory capital above the minimum standards, primarily so they can remain above the standards if a future event, including losses and payments of dividends, causes their regulatory capital to drop.
 Banks can also issue different levels of capital depending on what features it has.
 Potential loss of interest deductions should not discourage this behaviour.
-Any features that are required to meet the Reserve Bank requirements should be included in pricing even where the entity is over the minimum standard or where it issues a type of capital that has a greater risk than another type of capital.
+Any features that are required to meet the Reserve Bank requirements should be included in pricing even where the regulatory capital is over the minimum standard or where the entity issues a type of capital that has a greater risk than another type of capital.